blueimp/jQuery-File-Upload/README.md

   Aborted uploads can be resumed with browsers supporting the Blob API.
 * **Chunked uploads:**
   Large files can be uploaded in smaller chunks with browsers supporting the Blob API.
-* **Automatic image resizing:**
+* **Client-side image resizing:**
-  Images can be automatically resized with browsers supporting the required JS APIs.
+  Images can be automatically resized on client-side with browsers supporting the required JS APIs.
 * **Preview images:**
   A preview of image files can be displayed before uploading with browsers supporting the required JS APIs.
 * **No browser plugins (e.g. Adobe Flash) required:**